Simulation as Supervision: Mechanistic Pretraining for Scientific Discovery: Introduction

+We introduce Simulation-Grounded Neural Networks (SGNNs) as a general framework for training neural networks on ensembles of mechanistic simulations.
+While simulation-grounded learning has been applied in a range of different contexts, our goal here is to provide a unified treatment and evaluation across domains.
+By pretraining on synthetic corpora spanning diverse model structures, parameter regimes, and realistic observational artifacts, the model internalizes the global geometry of physically plausible dynamics.
+This allows the neural network to inherit scientific structure from the underlying models without being explicitly constrained by a single, potentially misspecified governing model.
+Our framework is architecture-agnostic and maintains flexibility across diverse scientific domains.

-SGNNs are aligned with recent work demonstrating that large neural networks can acquire general-purpose inference strategies through synthetic supervision \cite{pfn, tabpfn, timepfn}.
-These models show that abstract generative processes can produce strong reasoning priors.
-SGNNs build on this foundation but differ fundamentally in being grounded in domain-specific scientific simulations—yielding models that are not only performant, but mechanistically interpretable and aligned with scientific theory.
-In this sense, SGNNs act as scientific inference engines: trained on simulations, and capable of reasoning under real-world uncertainty.
+SGNNs are aligned with recent work demonstrating that large neural networks can acquire general-purpose inference strategies through training on synthetic data \cite{pfn, tabpfn, timepfn}.
+However, while previous models in this space rely on generic statistical priors to generate training data---such as Gaussian processes or broad distributions of time series---SGNNs use domain-specific scientific simulations to generate a training corpus.
+This shift from statistical to mechanistic supervision ensures that the model internalizes the causal structure and constraints of the physical world.
+Consequently, SGNNs yield models that are not only performant but also mechanistically interpretable and inherently aligned with scientific theory.

 This approach directly addresses a core limitation of machine learning in science: the inability to infer unobservable quantities.
-Scientific parameters like the basic reproduction number in an infectious disease outbreak (the expected number of new infections from a single case) or ecological carrying capacity can’t be measured directly and therefore lack labeled data.
-Traditional methods estimate them by fitting mechanistic models to observed trajectories, but this process is fragile—sensitive to noise, delays, and structural mismatch.
-SGNNs bypass these issues by training on synthetic data where ground truth is known, enabling robust supervised learning for latent scientific quantities.
+Scientific parameters like the basic reproduction number in an infectious disease outbreak or ecological carrying capacity cannot be measured directly.
+Traditional methods estimate them by fitting mechanistic models to observed trajectories, a process sensitive to noise, delays, and structural mismatch.
+Simulation-based inference (SBI) \cite{sbi1, sbi2, sbi3} addresses this by using simulation-grounded training to learn posterior distributions over parameters, providing a principled approach to Bayesian parameter inference.
+However, full posterior inference is not always necessary: simulation-grounded learning can also enable simpler approaches such as direct quantile regression on parameters, which can achieve accurate inference with reduced computational complexity.